boutaga/boutaga/README.md

 - 👋 Hi, I’m @boutaga
-- 👀 I’m interested in RDBMS and Optimizer internals and do performance tuning.
+- 👀 I’m interested in databases, data flows and how to optimize them.
-- 🌱 I’m currently learning SQL, C#, Perl...

 <!---
 boutaga/boutaga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.